darcyStephens/OS/README.md

 What parts of the project did you find challenging?
 Is there anything that finally "clicked" for you in the process of working on this project?
 How well did the development and testing process go for you?

+#### Issues

+The first issue encountered was not knowing how to implement mergesort - which was quickly fixed from some rudimentary research online.
+Then, it was understanding how to use the Threads API - which was fixed by reading the referenced documentation on the assignment page (and the information provided on the assignment page itself).
+Then, it was actually implementing the parallel mergesort, which required some back and forth with debugging, finding more bugs, then debugging again - a common process for learning new implementations.

+#### Findings

 ## Sources Used